Satisfactory Academic Progress (SAP) indicates the successful completion of coursework towards a degree or certificate.

-- If mitigating circumstances do not exist, you may take classes at your own expense to demonstrate improvement for a future appeal, but they cannot receive FSA to pay for those classes.
+- If mitigating circumstances do not exist, students may take classes at their own expense to demonstrate improvement for a future appeal, but they cannot receive FSA to pay for those classes.

 To otherwise restore eligibility students must achieve the GPA and hours target as defined in the policy.

-We evaluate SAP at the beginning of each semester and prior to the beginning of the upcoming semester (defined as a 16-week period of academic study), and prior to the student receiving FSA for the first time at our university.
+SAP is evaluated based on grades posted at the end of each semester and prior to the beginning of the upcoming semester (defined as a 16-week period of academic study), as well as prior to the student receiving FSA for the first time at APUS.

 The criteria used to measure Satisfactory Academic Progress: